danbev/learning-ai/notes/llava.md

 Notice where that `no_alloc` is set to true which means that data for the tensor will not be allocated.
 See [ggml.md](./ggml.md#no_alloc) for more details on this.
-The we open a input files stream to `models/mmproj-vicuna7b-f16.gguf`:
+Then we open an input file stream to `models/mmproj-vicuna7b-f16.gguf`:
 ```c++
         auto fin = std::ifstream(fname, std::ios::binary);
 ```